ReflectionHLE/ReflectionHLE/README.md

 "newly written files" as mentioned above before using this.
 Also note that no automatic detection of game installations, other than what's manually added, is done, in case you set "manualgamevermode" to "true".

-The following setting is not even written to the cfg by default:
 - "farptrsegoffset" can be used for (some) level of saved game compatibility in The Catacomb Armageddon/Apocalypse (doesn't apply to Abyss).
 Using just any of the original DOS executables for one of these titles, it is possible that